Poseidon: Cult

+In several cities Poseidon was worshipped in relation to the genealogy and the phratry.
+At Tinos he was worshipped as a healer-god, probably a forerunner of the famous Evangelistria.

+The bull is related to Poseidon mainly in Ionia.
+The sacrifice of a bull offered to Poseidon is mentioned by Homer in an Ionic festival (Panionia).
+The sacrifices offered to Poseidon consisted of black and white bulls which were killed or thrown into the sea.
+Boars and rams were also used and in Argolis horses were thrown into a well as a sacrifice to him.

 In his benign aspect, Poseidon was seen as creating new islands and offering calm seas.
 When offended or ignored, he supposedly struck the ground with his trident and caused chaotic springs, earthquakes, drownings and shipwrecks.

 Sailors prayed to Poseidon for a safe voyage, sometimes drowning horses as a sacrifice; in this way, according to a fragmentary papyrus, Alexander the Great paused at the Syrian seashore before the climactic battle of Issus, and resorted to prayers, "invoking Poseidon the sea-god, for whom he ordered a four-horse chariot to be cast into the waves".

 According to Pausanias, Poseidon was one of the caretakers of the oracle at Delphi before Olympian Apollo took it over.
 Apollo and Poseidon worked closely in many realms: in colonization, for example, Delphic Apollo provided the authorization to go out and settle, while Poseidon watched over the colonists on their way, and provided the lustral water for the foundation-sacrifice.
+At one time Delphi belonged to him in common with Ge, but Apollo gave him the psychopompeion Kalaureia as a compensation for it.

 Xenophon's Anabasis describes a group of Spartan soldiers in 400–399 BC singing to Poseidon a paean—a kind of hymn normally sung for Apollo.
 Like Dionysus, who inflamed the maenads, Poseidon also caused certain forms of mental disturbance.
 A Hippocratic text of ca 400 BC, On the Sacred Disease says that he was blamed for certain types of epilepsy.

 Poseidon is still worshipped today in modern Hellenic religion, among other Greek gods.
 The worship of Greek gods has been recognized by the Greek government since 2017.